Deep Dive: MercadoLibre ($MELI)

 Atomic Take: The balance sheet is strong in scale but not simple.
 Liquidity analysis must separate “available” from “restricted/owed.”

-Falsifier: Net debt rises while operating margin compresses (metrics: net debt as presented by the company; operating margin).
+The Falsifier: If Net debt rises while operating margin compresses, the plumbing is leaking.
+(Metrics: net debt as presented by the company; operating margin).

 Cash Flow (The Turbine)

-Net income is not cash, and fintech cash is not “just operating cash.”
+Repeat after me: Net income is not cash.
+And fintech cash is not “just operating cash.”

-Falsifier: CFO remains elevated while the drivers tied to customer funds flatten or reverse and credit cash absorption remains high (watch: company’s disclosed cash flow line items).
+The Falsifier: If CFO remains elevated while the drivers tied to customer funds flatten or reverse—and credit cash absorption remains high—the turbine is stalling.
+(Watch: company’s disclosed cash flow line items).

 Income Statement (The Reactor)